Jack Ruby: Career

+Ruby developed financial problems during this period and constantly borrowed money from friends, family, and business associates.
+He was often in conflict with the Internal Revenue Service (IRS) and at one point owed 6 years of back taxes.
+In 1959 he became a member of the Dallas Chamber of Commerce due to the help of Judge Joe B. Brown.
+Brown would later serve as the judge for Ruby's trial for the murder of Lee Harvey Oswald.

 Illegal activities

-Some critics have said that Ruby was involved in criminal activity and linked to organized crime.
-He had been involved in illegal gambling, narcotics, and prostitution.
-He belonged to an organization known as the Yiddish Connection.

-A 1956 FBI report stated that informant Eileen Curry had moved to Dallas in January with her boyfriend James Breen after jumping bail on narcotics charges.
-Breen told her that he had made connections with a large narcotics setup operating between Texas, Mexico, and the East, and that "James got the okay to operate through Jack Ruby of Dallas."

-Dallas County Sheriff Steve Guthrie told the FBI that he believed that Ruby "operated some prostitution activities and other vices in his club" in Dallas.
+Some critics have said that Ruby was involved in illegal activity such as gambling, narcotics, and prostitution.
+An FBI report in 1956 stated that informant Eileen Curry had moved to Dallas with her boyfriend James Breen after jumping bail on narcotics charges.
+Breen told her that he had made connections with a large narcotics setup operating between Texas, Mexico, and the East, and that "James got the okay to operate through Ruby of Dallas."
+Dallas County Sheriff Steve Guthrie told the FBI that he believed that Ruby "operated some prostitution activities and other vices out of his club" in Dallas.
+Dallas disc jockey Kenneth Dowe testified that Ruby was known around the station for "procuring women for different people who came to town".